I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddpcm/ns-ntddpcm-_pcmcia_interface_standard.md

 ## Members

+`Size`

+Indicates the size of the returned interface.

+`Version`

+Indicates the version of the returned interface.

+`InterfaceReference`

+Pointer to the <a href="..\wudfwdm\nc-wudfwdm-pinterface_reference.md">InterfaceReference</a> implementation.

+`InterfaceDereference`

+Pointer to the <a href="..\wudfwdm\nc-wudfwdm-pinterface_dereference.md">InterfaceDereference</a> implementation.

 `Context`

 Pointer to an opaque handle that contains interface context information.
 Drivers that call routines that belong to the <b>PCMCIA_INTERFACE_STANDARD</b> interface must pass this value to the interface routines when they call them.

-`InterfaceDereference`

-Pointer to the <a href="..\wudfwdm\nc-wudfwdm-pinterface_dereference.md">InterfaceDereference</a> implementation.

-`InterfaceReference`

-Pointer to the <a href="..\wudfwdm\nc-wudfwdm-pinterface_reference.md">InterfaceReference</a> implementation.

-`IsWriteProtected`

-Pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537609">PCMCIA_IS_WRITE_PROTECTED</a> interface routine.

 `ModifyMemoryWindow`